 The information we collect is relevant to the type of transaction you are entering into.

 The personal information we collect might include; name, address, email address, telephone numbers, bank account details (for setting up regular direct debit or payment information) and whether or not you are a tax payer so that we can claim Gift Aid.

-Please note the personal details gathered by us may not be limited to the above-mentioned categories depending on that services you sign up for with Muslim Aid.
+Please note the personal details gathered by us may not be limited to the above-mentioned categories depending on the services you sign up for.

 Sensitive Personal Data

-We collection this information in order to process your requests and keep you updated with Muslim Aid’s Work.
+We collect this information in order to process your requests and keep you updated with our work.
 Examples Include: